sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 As the number of cores increased, the set of common functions and types increased too.
 In the end PoC is no longer only a collection of IP cores, it is also shipped with a set of packages containing utility functions, new types and type conversions, which are used by most of the cores.
-This made PoC a *library*, not just a *collection* of IPs.
+This makes PoC a *library*, not just a *collection* of IPs.

 As we started to search for ways to publish IP cores and maybe the whole PoC-Library, we found several platforms on the Internet.
 But none were very convincing.
 Some collective websites contained inactive projects.
 Others were controlled by